– A beginner’s guide.

 - Interface with your laptop/regular computer so you can download your dive data,

 - Electronic compass,

 The Major benefits of a dive computer is the flexibility that allows the diver to do multilevel profiles without the limitations of the maximum depth for the entire time as it is prescribe by the tables.
 Most tables use only one compartment to calculate repetitive dive allowances; dive computers have accurate depth reading (± 0.5 msw) and provide the diver with information continuously through the dive.

-Within the scope of a multilevel recreational profile within the Haldane’s model, the 5 min. compartment control the bottom time at for example 30 meters maximum depth profile; when you ascend above 20 meters, this compartment no longer restricts the NoD since it can no longer reach the allowed loading limit.
-Other lower compartments control each depth as you ascend and because these slower compartments haven’t reached their loading limits, additional dive time is permitted without enter decompression status.
+Within the scope of a multilevel recreational profile within Haldane’s model, the 5 min. compartment controls the bottom time at for example 30 meters maximum depth profile; when you ascend above 20 meters, this compartment no longer restricts the NoD since it can no longer reach the allowed loading limit.
+Other lower compartments control each depth as you ascend and because these slower compartments haven’t reached their loading limits, additional dive time is permitted without entering decompression status.

 How do I choose?

-There’s still some discussion about the validation procedure of a dive computer, up until now no other computer has been validated except for Cochran Dive Computer, which is what the NAVY use.
-Outside the military environment, the EMC-20H has been used and evaluated by Hamilton on the Archeological research of the Monitor, which also was used to elaborated and validated his DCAP program, especially for mixes like TMX 18/50.
+There’s still some discussion about the validation procedure of a dive computer, up until now no other computer has been validated except for Cochran Dive Computer, which is what the NAVY uses.
+Outside the military environment, the EMC-20H has been used and evaluated by Hamilton on the Archeological research of the Monitor, which also was used to elaborate and validate his DCAP program, especially for mixes like TMX 18/50.

-Remember that we are talking about computers validation and not algorithm’s validations, both concepts are different and not related to each other.
+Remember that we are talking about computer validation and not algorithm validations, both concepts are different and not related to each other.

-For example, Dive Freedom computer use a well know validated algorithm!
+For example, Dive Freedom computer uses a well know validated algorithm!